SoCalledChristian/socalledchristian.github.io/cheat-sheets/sola-scriptura.md

 Three main arguments against the Protestant doctrine of Sola Scriptura:

-1. Availabilty -  it took several centuries to finalize the New Testament, and even longer for regular people to obtain it for themselves
+1. Availability -  it took several centuries to finalize the New Testament, and even longer for regular people to obtain it for themselves
 2. Anarchy - complicated and confusing material + personal interpretation = a fractured religion
 3. Authorship - the New Testament's most prolific writer had a chronic credibility problem